scottgriffinm/random-chinese-character/README.md

+# random-chinese-character
-Generates a random chinese character (from a limited set).
-Live at https://random-chinese-character.glitch.me/
+Generates a random chinese character (from a limited set).https://random-chinese-character.glitch.me/